no-yan/eslint-plugin-chakraui/README.md

 It has two advantages over mine, which are parser and other rules.

-Its default parser is @typescript/parser.
-Though it has an overhead in execution speed, but it can reduce false positives with its complex flow analysis.
+- Analysis using type information: Though it has an overhead in execution speed, but it can reduce false positives with flow analysis.

-Also, it supports the [chakra-ui/props-shorthand](https://github.com/Monchi/eslint-plugin-chakra-ui/blob/master/docs/rules/props-shorthand.md) rule.
+- Other rules: It offers [chakra-ui/props-shorthand](https://github.com/Monchi/eslint-plugin-chakra-ui/blob/master/docs/rules/props-shorthand.md) rule.

 ## LICENSE